-This course prepares students to pass the NCLEX-RN.
+Units: 1 When Offered: As offered This course prepares students to pass the NCLEX-RN.
+Grade Type: Letter Grade Prerequisite(s): Permission of the Dean

 NUR 550 - Nursing Science

 Students examine the art and science of nursing as a guide for nursing practice at the Master's level.
 Sources of nursing knowledge, such as nursing theories, nursing science, paradigms, domains of nursing, and ways of knowing will be evaluated.
 Moral and ethical principles will be explored from a biblical worldview as they apply to the discipline and practice of graduate nursing.
 Ways to overcome perceived barriers to theoretical thinking will be presented and students will learn how to integrate theory with practice.